-- (a) The Tribe shall collect, maintain, and report to the USDA relevant, real-time information for each producer licensed or authorized to produce hemp on the Reservation.
-This information shall include: - (1) For each new producer who is an individual and is licensed or authorized under these Regulations, the full name of the individual, license or authorization identifier, business address, telephone number, and email address (if available); - (2) For each new producer that is an entity and is licensed or authorized under these Regulations, the full name of the entity, the principal business location address, license or authorization identifier, and the full name, title, and email address (if available) of each key participant; - (3) A legal description of the land on which the producer will produce hemp on the Reservation, including, to the extent practicable, its geospatial location; and - (4) The status and number of the producer's license and authorization. - (b) Producers shall maintain records of all hemp plants acquired, produced, handled, or disposed of, in order to substantiate any required reports.
-All records and reports shall be maintained for at least three (3) years.
+- (a) The Tribe shall collect, maintain, and report to the USDA required information for each producer licensed or authorized to produce hemp on the Reservation.
+This information, including the status of the licensed producers, is due to the USDA on the first of each month through the USDA's information sharing platform, HeMP.
+This information shall include: - (1) For each new producer who is an individual and is licensed or authorized under these Regulations, the full name of the individual, license or

-- (c) All records shall be made available for inspection by the Tribe's inspectors, auditors, or their representatives during reasonable business hours.
-The following records must be made available: - (1) Records regarding acquisition of hemp plants; - (2) Records regarding production and handling of hemp plants; - (3) Records regarding storage of hemp plants; and - (4) Records regarding disposal of all cannabis plants that do not meet the definition of hemp. - (d) All reports and records required to be submitted to the Tribe or USDA pursuant to these Regulations, which include confidential data or business information, including but not limited to information constituting a trade secret or disclosing a trade position, financial condition, or business operations of the particular licensee or their customers, shall be received by, and at all times kept in the custody and control of, one or more employees of the Tribe or USDA or their representatives.
+- authorization identifier, business address, telephone number, and email address (if available). - (2) For each new producer that is an entity and is licensed or authorized under these Regulations, the full name of the entity, the principal business location address, license or authorization identifier, and the full name, title, and email address (if available) of each key participant. - (3) A legal description of the land on which the producer will produce hemp on the Reservation, including, to the extent practicable, its geospatial location. - (4) The status and number of the producer's license and authorization. - (b) Producers shall maintain records of all hemp plants acquired, produced, handled, or disposed of as will substantiate any required reports.
+All records and reports shall be maintained for at least three years. - (c) All records shall be made available for inspection by the Tribe's inspectors, auditors, or their representatives during reasonable business hours.
+The following records must be made available: - (1) Records regarding acquisition of hemp plants; - (2) Records regarding production and handling of hemp plants; - (3) Records regarding storage of hemp plants; and - (4) Records regarding disposal or remediation of all cannabis plants that do not meet the definition of hemp. - (d) All reports and records required to be submitted to the Tribe or USDA pursuant hereto which include confidential data or business information, including but not limited to information constituting a trade secret or disclosing a trade position, financial condition, or business operations of the particular licensee or their customers, shall be received by, and at all times kept in the custody and control of, one or more employees of the Tribe or USDA or their representatives.
 Confidential data or business information may be shared with applicable federal, state, tribal, or local law enforcement or their designee in compliance with the Agricultural Marketing Act of 1946, as amended. - (e) The Tribe may limit the size, location, capacity, and hours of operation of hemp production areas depending on adverse impacts on the Tribe, environment, and surrounding area.
-Authorized representatives of the Tribe and law enforcement may enter hemp production areas at any time for any reason to inspect said areas. - (f) Hemp shall not be cultivated, handled, produced, or processed in or adjacent to any structure that is used for residential purposes or within one-thousand (1,000) feet of a school, church, or public recreation area.
+Authorized representatives of the Tribe and law enforcement may enter hemp production areas at any time for any reason to inspect said areas.

+(f) Hemp shall not be cultivated, handled, produced, or processed in or adjacent to any structure that is used for residential purposes or within 1,000 feet of a school, church, or public recreation area.

-4.5 License Suspension.
+4.5 License Suspension